SirGnip/ClipDashboard/README.md

     - bonus: made it fade out
     - bonus: maybe don't remove status messages, but have new status bar entries flash or pulse to show they are new?
 - look at my enso plugins or java.util.Collections for ideas of other string actions
+- sorting based on a substring (tokenizing line for a table-like sort, substring, etc.))
+- numeric sort
+- list of values
+    - min, max, average, sum, stddev
+    - visualization
+        - line/bar charts (maybe start with text based ASCII art visualizations to start and move to actual graphics later).
+Remember you can easily copy a list of numbers into Excel.
+        - histograms
+    - calculator of sorts where i can define a function (x*2)+x and feed a list of numbers through it

 # Bugs

 - If you put list-based text into the clipboard (ex: "\n\n\n a \n b \n c \n\n\n") and do a "list trim", it seems to remove the trailing blank rows (but not the initial))...
 I'm expecting those trailing \n should result in blank rows, even after a trim.
 The trimming shouldn't remove lines, only the whitespace from the lines.